-Tribal governments play a critical role in ensuring a complete and accurate count of American Indian and Alaska Native populations.
+Tribal governments played a critical role in ensuring a complete and accurate count of American Indian and Alaska Native populations.
 Learn more about the U.S. Census Bureau's relationship with tribal governments.

-Census data affects tribal citizens and resources, and the trusted voices of tribal leaders can help to ensure a complete and accurate count in tribal communities.
-To learn more about how census data is used in your area, or to establish a partnership between your tribe or village and the 2020 Census, please contact your regional census center.
+Census data affects tribal citizens and resources, and the trusted voices of tribal leaders help to ensure a complete and accurate count in tribal communities.
+To learn more about how census data is used in your area, or to establish a partnership between your tribe or village and the 2020 Census, please contact your regional office.

 Encourages households in Update Leave areas to respond with their Census ID when they receive their census materials for the best count of their community.